comp-physics/RBC3D/install/clusters.md

 # Install on a GT Cluster

-Georgia Tech has several computing clusters and using a cluster is necessary to run simulations with 8+ cells.
+Georgia Tech has several computing clusters and using a cluster is necessary to run simulations with many cells.
 We've provided install scripts that can install all necessary packages on these clusters.
-They're used inside the github runners (linked below).
-The same instructions can be used for other clusters but modules might be named differently.
+They're used inside the github runners (linked below), so they're guaranteed to at least compile the codebase if similar instructions are followed.
+The same instructions can be used for other clusters, but modules will be named differently.

 <p align="left">